Skip to content

 A key principle from Ephesians 5:11-14 teaches that when hidden things are exposed to light, they become visible and are transformed.
 In relationships, open and honest communication allows God to work by making visible the unseen issues that often trip us up (Open & Honest // Randy McDougal, 20:34).
 This exposure to light enables healing and growth rather than continued patterns of dysfunction.

-Practical Applications for Family Life
+Applications for Marriage and Family